tom6931/PSSS/README.md

 This document describes the tools and steps in the workflow for this hackathon team.

+# Computing and Storage

+For this hackathon we’ve set up an EC2 instance in AWS for each participant.

+Each user’s instance has 200G of storage in /home/ubuntu

+Each user’s instance also has 237GB of SSD in /home/ubuntu/nvme_ssd

+You will also have an S3 bucket set up for you.
+These buckets can persist once the computing instances are shut down.

 # Searching the Sequence Read Archive (SRA).

 SRA is big with more than 36 PB of data.
 Tools such as PebbleScout and SourMash use kmers in a query to select SRA runs that might be of interest.
 These programs do not return alignments but instead a ranked list of matches that can be further explored.